Pherrara/Pherrara/README.md

 I have knowledges of HTML, CSS and Javascript because I like making things easily accessible for everyone with web implementations.

-I would like to learn R, C++ and Rust in the future.
+I would like to learn SQL, R, C++ and Rust in the future.

 My favourite IDEs are Jupyter Lab and Visual Studio Code, plus I love versioning just about everything I work on with Git and Github.